MacKenzieOBrian/NLtoSQL/ARCHITECTURE.md

 - For VA/EX baselines, use **deterministic decoding**: `do_sample=False`, unset `temperature/top_p`, modest `max_new_tokens` for SQL, and `pad_token_id=eos_token_id`.
 - Rationale: removes sampling noise so differences in VA/EX reflect prompt/model changes, not randomness; keeps outputs comparable across runs.
 - Sampling (temperature/top_p) is reserved for exploratory prompts, not baseline reporting.
+- Terminology: “few-shot learning” here means **inference-time prompt conditioning only**; the underlying model weights are not trained or adapted.

 ## 6. End-to-End Smoke Tests